-- 16.1 If applicable, a holder of shares in a Share Class (Old Class Shares) may exchange all or some of his shares for shares of a different Share Class (New Class Shares).
+17.1 If applicable, a holder of shares in a Share Class of a Sub-Fund (Old Class Shares) may exchange all or some of his shares for shares of a different Share Class within the same Sub-Fund (New Class Shares).
 An exchange of Old Class Shares for New Class Shares will be processed as a conversion (Share Class Conversion).
-Share Conversion will be the default route adopted by the ACD on a change of Share Class request from a Shareholder unless agreed otherwise with a Shareholder. - 16.2 Unlike a switch (as set out at Section 15 above), a conversion of Old Class Shares into New Class Shares will not involve a redemption and issue of shares.
-This transaction will not be included in the calculations for Stamp Duty Reserve Tax
+Share Conversion will be the default route adopted by the ACD on a change of Share Class request from a Shareholder unless agreed otherwise with a Shareholder.

-(see "Taxation" for further details), and for the purposes of Income Equalisation the New Class Shares will receive the same treatment as the Old Class Shares.

-- 16.3 The number of New Class Shares issued will be determined by a conversion factor calculated by reference to the respective prices of New Shares and Old Shares at the valuation time applicable at the time the Old Class Shares are converted to New Class Shares (see Section 23 for further information regarding valuation times). - 16.4 Share Class Conversions may be effected either by telephone on 0141 222 1150 or in writing to the Transfer Agency Team (which, in the case of joint Shareholders must be signed by all the joint holders).
+- 17.2 Unlike a switch (as set out at Section 16 above), a conversion of Old Class Shares into New Class Shares will not involve a redemption and issue of shares.
+This transaction will not be included in the calculations for Stamp Duty Reserve Tax (see "Taxation" for further details), and for the purposes of Income Equalisation the New Class Shares will receive the same treatment as the Old Class Shares. - 17.3 The number of New Class Shares issued will be determined by a conversion factor calculated by reference to the respective prices of New Shares and Old Shares at the Valuation Point applicable at the time the Old Class Shares are converted to New Class Shares. - 17.4 Share Class Conversions may be effected either by telephone on 0141 222 1150 or in writing to the Transfer Agency Team (which, in the case of joint Shareholders must be signed by all the joint holders).
 A converting Shareholder must be eligible to hold the shares into which the conversion is to be made.
-It is the ACD's intention that Share Class Conversions will be processed at the next valuation time following receipt of the instruction, however the ACD reserves the right to defer a Share Class Conversion until no later than after the next Annual Accounting Date if it is in the interests of other Shareholders.
-Telephone calls may be recorded by the ACD, its delegates, their duly appointed agents and any of their respective related, associated or affiliated companies for record keeping, security and/or training purposes, please see paragraph "Telephone Recordings" below for further information. - 16.5 If the Share Class Conversion would result in the Shareholder holding a number of Old Class Shares or New Class Shares of a value which is, in either case, less than the minimum holding in the Share Class concerned, the ACD may, if it thinks fit, convert the whole of the applicant's holding of Old Class Shares to New Class Shares or refuse to affect any conversion of the Old Class Shares. - 16.6 Please note that, under current tax law, a conversion of shares between different Share Classes within the same fund will not normally be deemed to be a realisation for the purposes of capital gains taxation. - 16.7 A Shareholder who converts their shares in one share class to shares in a different Share Class will not be given a right by law to withdraw from or cancel the transaction.
+It is the ACD's intention that Share Class Conversions will be processed at the next valuation time following receipt of the instruction, however the ACD reserves the right to defer a Share Class Conversion until no later than after the next Annual Accounting Date if it is in the interests of other Shareholders. - 17.5 If the Share Class Conversion would result in the Shareholder holding a number of Old Class Shares or New Class Shares of a value which is, in either case, less than the minimum holding in the Share Class concerned, the ACD may, if it thinks fit, convert the whole of the applicant's holding of Old Class Shares to New Class Shares or refuse to affect any conversion of the Old Class Shares. - 17.6 Please note that, under current tax law, a conversion of shares between different Share Classes within the same Sub-Fund will not normally be deemed to be a realisation for the purposes of capital gains taxation. - 17.7 A Shareholder who converts their shares in one share class to shares in a different Share Class will not be given a right by law to withdraw from or cancel the transaction.

-17. Dealing Charges
+18. Dealing Charges

-17.1 Preliminary Charge
+18.1 Preliminary Charge

 The ACD may impose a charge on the sale of shares to investors which is based on the amount invested by the prospective investor (though this may be waived wholly or partially at the ACD's discretion).
 The preliminary charge is payable to the ACD.
-Full details of the current preliminary charge for each class of share are set out in Appendix 1.
+Full details of the current preliminary charges for each Share Class are set out in Appendix 1.

-17.2 Redemption Charge
+18.2 Redemption Charge

-The ACD may make a charge on the redemption of shares (though this may be waived wholly or partially at the ACD's discretion).
+18.2.1 The ACD may make a charge on the redemption of shares in a Sub-Fund (though this may be waived wholly or partially at the ACD's discretion).
 At present no redemption charge is levied.